Heian Maru (1930): Submarine tender

 The Japanese naval base at Truk was a large, sprawling complex, with hundreds of vessels anchored among dozens of islands, surrounded by a protective coral reef.
 The islands were studded with airfields, hospitals, repair shops, storage sheds, fuel depots, and command facilities.
 It was defended by coastal guns in concrete casemates, hundreds of fighter planes, and hundreds of anti-aircraft guns of all types, both on ship and shore.
 Heian Maru was moored next to her sister ship Hikawa Maru (in wartime service as a hospital ship) on the leeward side of Dublon Island when, on the morning of 17 February 1944, the Americans launched Operation Hailstone.

 Carried out by the US Navy's Task Force 58, with nine aircraft carriers, under the command of Vice Admiral Marc A. Mitscher, Hailstone was a massive two-day combined air-surface-submarine raid.
 Although the IJN had moved its aircraft carriers and battleships from Truk a short time earlier, their defenses were unprepared for the scale of the attack, and the remaining navy and merchant vessels were devastated by wave after wave of American warplanes.
 Heian Maru quickly put to sea and went into evasive maneuvers north of Dublon Island - with Vice Admiral Takeo Takagi and his Sixth Fleet staff on board - but as one of the largest targets in the lagoon, enemy attacks were relentless.
 At mid-morning two bombs fell close astern, damaging one of her propeller shafts and flooding an aft hold.
 The crew managed to correct the trim by pumping fuel to her bow tanks, and after sunset Heian Maru returned to Dublon, where Admiral Takagi and some of the ship's cargo of Type 95 torpedoes were offloaded.

 Early the following morning, 18 February 1944, Heian Maru got underway as the American aerial attacks resumed.
 Shortly after 0300 she was struck, in quick succession, by two pairs of bombs; fire engulfed the bridge and threatened the hold containing the remaining torpedoes.
 The wounded ship began sinking, and at about 0500 Captain Tamaki gave the order to abandon ship.
 Most of the crew, including Tamaki, reached the shore safely, but a total of 18 men were killed, and 25 wounded.

 At 0900, Grumman TBF Avenger torpedo bombers from USS Bunker Hill attacked the still-burning Heian Maru, a torpedo striking her amidships on the port side.
 She sank soon after, coming to a rest on her port side in about 110 feet of water.

-On 31 March 1944 the Heian Maru was officially removed from the navy list.
+On 31 March 1944 Heian Maru was officially removed from the navy list.